nforgeio/neonKUBE/Images/neon-cluster-manager/README.md

 # Cluster Definition

-neonCLUSTERs persist a cluster defintion to Consul.
+neonHIVEs persist a cluster defintion to Consul.
 This is downloaded by the **neon-cli** and so that it can accurately make container placement decisions for situations where Docker services are not appropriate.
 The cluster definition includes the non-confidential properties when the cluster was initialized provisioned plus the current set of cluster nodes including their Docker labels.

 This definition is serialized as JSON and then compressed via deflate before being persisted to Consul.  **neon-cluster-manager** also persists the MD5 hash of the definition JSON to Consul, making it possible to defer retrieving the definition only when it changes.
 Nodes will be added or deleted and their labels modified relatively infrequently for many clusters, so this is a good optimization.